 Graylands Reconfiguration and Forensic Taskforce

-As part of the 2019-20 budget process $3 million was initially allocated to the Department of Health, to undertake detailed planning for the decommissioning and reconfiguration of mental health services and progression of divestment activities at the Graylands Hospital site.
+• 2019/20 State Budget - $3 million was initially allocated to the Department of Health to undertake detailed planning for the decommissioning and reconfiguration of mental health services.

 If you have any questions, please email GRAFT@mhc.wa.gov.au